alessandrobessi/covid-italy-monitoring/README.md

 # CoVid-19 Italy Monitoring

-A script to visualize some statistics and predictions about the CoVid-19 epidemics in Italy.
+A script to visualize some statistics, predictions, and charts about the CoVid-19 epidemics in Italy.
 </div>

 ### Usage